R2Northstar/ModdingDocs/docs/source/squirrel/cpp_api/objectmanipulation.rst

     :param HSquirrelVM* sqvm: the target vm
     :returns: a ``SQRESULT``

-    creates a new table and pushes it onto the stack
+    creates a new table and pushes it onto the stack.

 .. _newslot: